poseidon/matchbox/Documentation/deployment.md

 Create machine profiles, groups, or Ignition configs at runtime with `bootcmd` or by using your own `/var/lib/bootcfg` volume mounts.

+## Kubernetes

+*Note: Enhancements to the gRPC API, CLI, and `EtcdStore` backend will improve this deployment strategy in the future.*

+Create a `bootcfg` Kubernetes `Deployment` and `Service` based on the example manifests provided in [contrib/k8s](../contrib/k8s).

+    kubectl apply -f contrib/k8s/bootcfg-deployment.yaml
+    kubectl apply -f contrib/k8s/bootcfg-service.yaml

+The `bootcfg` HTTP server should be exposed on NodePort `tcp:31488` on each node in the cluster. `BOOTCFG_LOG_LEVEL` is set to debug.

+    kubectl get deployments
+    kubectl get services
+    kubectl get pods
+    kubectl logs POD-NAME

+The example manifests use Kubernetes `emptyDir` volumes to back the `bootcfg` FileStore (`/var/lib/bootcfg`).
+This doesn't provide long-term persistent storage so you may wish to mount your machine groups, profiles, and Ignition configs with a [gitRepo](http://kubernetes.io/docs/user-guide/volumes/#gitrepo) and host image assets on a file server.

 ## Binary

 ### Prebuilt